 - You have more font and layout options on the desktop.
 (This varies based on which Kindle you own.)

-- It’s easier to work with PDF documents.
-It’s also easier to resize if needed.
+- It’s easier to work and resize PDF documents.

 - It’s easier to sort your books and see last access date.

-- Even with the free version, you can take advantage of Kindle prices, which are usually lower than other versions.
+- Even with the free version, you can take advantage of Kindle prices, which are often lower than other versions.

 - Many public libraries allow you to remotely check out Kindle books.